This summer, get the scoop on National Ice Cream Day!

 • In the late 19th century, America's soda shops bowed to pressure from local churches who demanded that the newly-popular "ice cream soda" not be served on Sundays.
 As the story goes, they simply removed the soda from the recipe and called it (you guessed it) the ice cream sundae.

-• During the St. Louis World Fair in 1904, a vendor ran out of ice cream cups to serve visitors.
-He quickly enlisted the help of a neighboring vendor, who provided rolled-up waffles to serve as makeshift containers and ...the ice cream cone was born!
+• During the St. Louis World Fair in 1904, a vendor ran out of ice cream cups to serve visitors, but quickly enlisted the help of a neighboring vendor, who provided rolled-up waffles to serve as makeshift cups.
+And... the ice cream cone was born!

 How to celebrate National Ice Cream Day